zozobalogh0817/zocs/usecases.md

 ---
 layout: page
 title: Use cases
-options: { toc: true, menuItem: true, archived:false }
+options: { toc: true, menuItem: true, archived: false}
 ---

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).